-NCI welcomes the easing of the historical limit of 925 students funded by the Department of Education and Skills through the Free Fees initiative, and the increase to 1,000 students during the financial year.
+NCI welcomes the further easing of the historical limit of Free Fees students funded by the Department of Education and Skills to its current level of 1,150 students during the financial year.
 NCI will continue to engage with relevant stakeholders to move towards funding of all full-time CAO students and to address the College's overall funding allocation.
-The current arbitrary cap on numbers curtails NCI's ability to offer new full-time programmes, and limits the number of student places it can offer on programmes, even where there is excess demand from potential students in NCI's catchment area.
+The cap on numbers curtails NCI's ability to offer new full-time programmes and limits the number of student places it can offer on programmes, even where there is excess demand from potential students in NCI's catchment area.
 The funding cap, combined with a relatively low level of core grant income, places NCI at a financial disadvantage compared to institutions fully funded by the HEA.